MehulKhanna/PokeGrinder/readme.md

 - Stops if a captcha appears and automatically continues after the captcha is solved.
 - Logs elapsed time, encounters and catches.

+2. Captcha Solver
+- Solves captchas automatically under 2-3 seconds (depending on your CPU).
+- Has an accuracy of ~98.7% with 290 layers and 20,889,303 parameters.
+- Free forever!
+### Disclaimer ⚠️
+- Even with the high accuracy you should not be fully dependent on the Captcha Solver and keep an eye on the bot.
+- I will not be reponsible for any captcha bans recieved even after using this Captcha Solver.

 ## Upcoming Features
 1. Fishing
-2. Captcha Solver (Free In-Built)
-3. Auto Battling
+2. Auto Battling
-4. Auto Buy Balls
+3. Auto Buy Balls
-5. Auto Release Duplicates
+4. Auto Release Duplicates
-6. Auto Checklist
+5. Auto Checklist

 ## Installating